-CERD Concluding Observations - Burkina Faso

-Keywords: caste

-C. Positive aspects

-6. It is noted with appreciation that the prohibition of discrimination on any ground, in particular of race, ethnic origin, colour, religion or caste, is contained in the Constitution, which makes it an excellent basis for the implementation of the Convention in Burkina Faso.
+CERD Concluding Observations - Burkina Faso CERD/C/304/Add.41 Keywords: caste (c) Strengthen and continue with public awareness and education campaigns, particularly among the ethnic and other groups concerned and among traditional and religious leaders, on the harmful effects of the caste system and the situation of victims; (d) Include this issue in the appropriate programmes, policies and strategies adopted by the State party; (e) Provide the Committee with detailed additional information on the impact of the measures taken to abolish this system.
+C. Positive aspects 6.
+It is noted with appreciation that the prohibition of discrimination on any ground, in particular of race, ethnic origin, colour, religion or caste, is contained in the Convention in Burkina Faso.

-MICRONESIA (Federation States of)
+MICRONESIA (Federation Sta tes of)

-CRC Concluding Observations - Micronesia 1998

-Caste system
+Committee on the Rights of t he Child (CRC)

-C. Positive aspects

-6. It is noted with appreciation that the prohibition of discrimination on any ground, in particular of race, ethnic origin, colour, religion or caste, is contained in the Constitution, which makes it an excellent basis for the implementation of the Convention in Burkina Faso.

-D. Principal Subjects of Concern

-15. As regards the implementation of article 2, the Committee is particularly concerned at the insufficient measures adopted to ensure the full enjoyment by girl children of the rights recognized in the Convention.
+CRC Concluding Observations - Micronesia 1998 CRC/C/15/Add.86 Keywords: Caste system C. Positive aspects 6.
+It is noted with appreciation that the prohibition of discrimination on any ground, in particular of race, ethnic origin, colour, religion or caste, is contained in the Constitution, which makes it an excellent basis for the implementation of the Convention in Burkina Faso.
+D. Principal Subjects of Concern 15.
+As regards the implementation of article 2, the Committee is particularly concerned at the insufficient measures adopted to ensure the full enjoyment by girl children of the rights recognized in the Convention.
 The Committee is concerned at the difference between boys and girls with regard to the minimum age of marriage, as well as the possibility for girls to marry at an earlier age than 16.
 The Committee is also concerned at the existence of a caste system, especially in Yap State, and its incompatibility with the provisions of article 2.

-E. Suggestions and Recommendations

-32. It is the Committee's view that further efforts must be undertaken to ensure that the general principles of the Convention not only guide policy discussions and decision-making, but are also appropriately reflected in any judicial and administrative proceedings and in the development and implementation of all projects, programmes and services which have an impact on children.
-While noting existing legislation prohibiting discrimination, the Committee also emphasizes that the principle of non-discrimination, as provided under article 2 of the Convention, must be fully implemented, including with regard to the girl child, disparities between states and social status.
+E. Suggestions and Recommendations 32.
+It is the Committee's view that further efforts must be undertaken to ensure that the general principles of the Convention not only guide policy discussions and decision-making, but are also appropriately reflected in any judicial and administrative proceedings and in the development and implementation of all projects, programmes and services which have an impact on children.
+While noting existing legislation prohibiting discrimination, the Committee also emphasizes that the principle of non- discrimination, as provided under article 2 of the Convention, must be fully implemented, including with regard to the girl child, disparities between states and social status.
 In this regard, the Committee encourages the State party to send additional information on the caste system.
 The Committee wishes to encourage the State party to further develop a systematic approach to increasing public awareness of the participatory rights of children in the light of article 12 of the Convention.

 SURINAME

-CERD Concluding Observations -Suriname

-CERD/C/SUR/CO/13-15

-Caste, diaspora

-C. Concern and recommendations

-Discrimination based on descent

-15. While taking note of information provided by the State party affirming that the caste system is not institutionalised in Suriname, the Committee is concerned about reports on the persistence of such a system in certain communities of Indian origin living in the State party (arts.
+CERD Concluding C. Concern and recommendations Observations - Suriname Discrimination based on descent CERD/C/SUR/CO/13-15 15.
+While taking note of information provided by the State party affirming that the caste system is not institutionalised in Suriname, the Committee Keywords: is concerned about reports on the persistence of such a system in certain Caste, diaspora communities of Indian origin living in the State party (arts.
 3 and 5).
 16. The Committee, recalling its General Recommendation No. 29 (2002) on discrimination based on descent, recommends that the State party take steps to identify the specific communities and persons who may suffer from such practices and if applicable, to adopt specific measures to combat and eradicate such discriminatory practices.